nategphillips/GEDISABRES/README.md

 # pyGEONOSIS

-Python GEnerated Oxygen and Nitric Oxide SImulated Spectra (pyGEONOSIS) is a tool for simulating the Schumann–Runge (B-X) bands of molecular oxygen, and eventually γ (A-X) bands of nitric oxide.
+Python GEnerated Oxygen and Nitric Oxide SImulated Spectra (pyGEONOSIS) is a tool for simulating the Schumann–Runge (B-X) bands of molecular oxygen, and eventually the $\gamma$ (A-X) bands of nitric oxide.
 Built using NumPy, Polars, PySide6, PyQtGraph, and SciPy, pyGEONOSIS is designed to be easily understood and modified.

 The capabilities of this tool are briefly summarized below.
 More detailed theory and notation are explained in the included document.